 Hardware Engineering and Design Job Duties:

-Computer hardware engineers often employed in computer systems design companies, though they also work in industries like electronics manufacturing, life sciences, peripheral equipment manufacturing, and research.
+Computer hardware engineers are often employed in computer systems design companies, though they also work in industries like electronics manufacturing, life sciences, peripheral equipment manufacturing, and research.
 Typical job duties include:

 - Designing new hardware for computers